-CARES Act Student Emergency Aid Grant FAQ & Required Reporting Requirements
+CRRSAA Student Emergency Aid Grant FAQ & Required Reporting Requirements

-The HSC is committed to helping our students that have been financially affected by COVID-19.
-The Coronavirus Aid, Relief, and Economic Security (CARES) Act is a federal law and provides funds to higher education institutions to provide emergency financial aid grants to eligible students in order to prevent, prepare for, and respond to coronavirus through the Higher Education Emergency Relief Fund (HEERF) II.
+The HSC is committed to helping our students who have been financially affected by COVID-19.
+The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSSA) is a federal law and provides funds to higher education institutions to provide emergency financial aid grants to eligible students in order to prevent, prepare for, and respond to coronavirus through the Higher Education Emergency Relief Fund (HEERF) II.

 Who is eligible?

-- International students;
+- International students

 How do I apply?